Active Learning Initiative

 Mathematics

 The Mathematics Department began its involvement with the Active Learning Initiative in 2017 when it received a three-year grant to transform two introductory calculus courses and a proofs course.
-Together, these courses (supported by approximately 20 faculty, lecturers, and graduate students) serve over 900 students a year.
-An ALI-funded lecturer helped to transform the classes and develop a training program to introduce instructors to the new teaching methods.
-Students in Calculus I (Math 1110) now use much of their class time to work on problems alone and in groups while their instructor provides guidance.
-Math 1106, “Modeling with Calculus for the Life Sciences,” has been tailored even further to a biology-centric audience.
-Students spend time in class modeling dynamical systems in the life sciences and working with their peers to solve problems.
-With its 2019 Active Learning Initiative grant, Math is significantly advancing its work by transforming two linear algebra courses which provide foundational math knowledge for numerous fields and impact over 400 students a year.
-Course changes are directed at improving students’ conceptual understanding as well as their ability to model real-life situations.
+Together, these courses serve more than 900 students a year.
+Students in Calculus I now spend much of their class time working on problems while their instructor provides guidance, and those in “Modeling with Calculus for the Life Sciences,” spend time modeling dynamical systems and working with their peers to solve problems.
+With its 2019 Active Learning Initiative grant, the Department transformed two linear algebra courses which provide foundational math knowledge for numerous fields and impact over 400 students a year.
+Course changes were directed at improving students’ conceptual understanding as well as their ability to model real-life situations.

 Social Sciences